 Inquiry Maths

-Inquiry Maths is a model of learning that encourages students to regulate their own activity while exploring a prompt (an equation, statement or diagram).
+Inquiry Maths is a model of learning that encourages students to regulate their own activity while exploring a mathematical prompt (an equation, a statement or a diagram).
 Inquiries involve questioning, conjecturing, generalising and proving and, when required, listening to or giving an explanation.
-In Inquiry Maths, students learn to take responsibility for directing the inquiry while the teacher acts as the arbiter of legitimate mathematical knowledge and activity.

 Inquiry Maths establishes a culture of curiosity, collaboration and openness in the classroom.
 Students meet new concepts and procedures when they are necessary, meaningful and connected – necessary to make progress on a line of inquiry, meaningful in the context of the inquiry, and connected to other concepts and procedures in the field of inquiry.